Minor Co-Ed Teams

 U12 – Introduction to Contact

 As with any contact sport, BSRFC coaches are very aware of the hazards associated with the sport of rugby.
 Contact is, however, an integral element of the rugby game.
 Using the correct techniques can help retain possession of the ball, continue the attack and minimise the chance of injury.
 The U12 level coaches take painstaking care to ensure that the fundamental techniques of tackling and being tackled are taught and reinforced during training.
 Coaches are vigilant to any player injuries and any occurrences are monitored closely as well as assessed prior to return to play is permitted.
+Game play can be coed or single gender.

 In lieu of a current BSRFC Minors video compilation, we have attached an example of a larger Minors program at Brantford Harlequins RFC.
 Our Minors program mirrors this program and continues to grow each year as we strive to grow the sport.